Local service page

 These are the practical questions households usually ask before choosing sports nets in Rest House Road, Bangalore.

 Price depends on court size, net height, support structure, ball impact and installation access.
-Photos can give a first idea, but the final quote is confirmed after measurement and access check.
+Photos can give a first idea, but the final estimate is confirmed after measurement and access check.

 Send the full play area, ball direction, side boundaries, nearby windows or roads and support points.
 A wider photo showing height or outside access helps the team judge fixing and safety needs before visiting.